TD Bank: Great for online and mobile banking, limited for brick-and-mortar

 TD Bank checking accounts

 TD Simple (SM): Great option for consumers who can’t maintain high daily balances.
 TD Simple (SM) has no minimum balance requirements.
 Pay a $5.99 monthly fee and access free online and mobile banking, around-the-clock customer service and ATMs in the U.S. and Canada.
-Account holders also get a discount off their first order of checks and a 0.25% and 0.125% rate discount off their home equity line of credit and mortgage, respectively.
+Account holders also get a discount off their first order of checks and a certain percentage rate discount off their home equity line of credit and mortgage.

-TD Convenience (SM): Maintain at least a $100 balance in your account and avoid the monthly fee.
+TD Convenience (SM): Maintain at least a $100 balance in your account and avoid the monthly fee of $15.
 Account holders also get the same online, mobile, ATM and discount benefits as TD Simple (SM) customers.

 TD Premier (SM): Maintain a daily minimum balance of $2,500 and take advantage of TD Premier’s (SM) biggest perks: No monthly maintenance fees, no ATM fees at any bank and tiered interest rates (annual percentage yield) that increase with your account balance.
-Plus, free checks, free money orders and no stop payment fee (a $30 savings per item).
+Plus, free checks, free money orders and no stop payment fee.

 TD also offers checking accounts for loyal customers ($20,000 minimum combined deposit across all your accounts), seniors who maintain a minimum $250 balance ($0 monthly fee and the ability to earn interest) and students (no monthly fee, but just the basics).